Luzifer/twitch-bot/README.md

       --twitch-token string              OAuth token valid for client (fallback if no token was set in interface) -v, --validate-config                  Loads the config, logs any errors and quits with status 0 on success --version                          Prints current version and exits
+      --wait-for-selfcheck duration      Maximum time to wait for the self-check to respond when behind load-balancers (default 1m0s)

 # twitch-bot help
 Supported sub-commands are:
-  actor-docs                     Generate markdown documentation for available actors api-token <name> <scope...>    Generate an api-token to be entered into the config migrate-v2 <old file>          Migrate old (*.json.gz) storage file into new database validate-config                Try to load configuration file and report errors if any help                           Prints this help message
+  actor-docs                                 Generate markdown documentation for available actors api-token <token-name> <scope> [...scope]  Generate an api-token to be entered into the config migrate-v2 <old-file>                      Migrate old (*.json.gz) storage file into new database reset-secrets                              Remove encrypted data to reset encryption passphrase validate-config                            Try to load configuration file and report errors if any
 ```

 ### Database Connection Strings